Antrim Castle: Features

 Antrim Castle had been rebuilt in 1813 as a three-storey Georgian-Gothic castellated mansion, designed by Dublin architect, John Bowden.
 The Restoration style doorway of the original castle, featuring heraldry and a head of Charles I, was re-erected as the central feature of the entrance front.
-It also had tower-like projections at the corners of round angle turrets.
-A tall hexagonal turret of ashlar was added to the front in 1887, when the castle was further enlarged.
+It also had tower-like projections at the corners of round-angle turrets.
+A tall hexagonal turret of ashlar was added to the front in 1887 when the castle was further enlarged.
 There was also a 17th-century formal garden, unique in Ulster.

 The gardens also featured a long canal with another canal at right angles to it, making a T shape, as well as a motte of a Norman castle.
 Jacobean-Revival outbuildings of coursed rubble basalt with sandstone dressings were built about 1840.
 The entrance gateway to the demesne has octagonal turrets.
 The stable block was later converted for use as a family residence and renamed Clotworthy House.
 This was acquired by Antrim Borough Council and converted for use as an Arts Centre in 1992.

 The formal gardens were the subject of a £6m restoration project, by Antrim Borough Council supported by the Heritage Lottery Fund, to preserve the historic site.
 Antrim Castle Gardens won the Ulster in Bloom Special Award 2012.

+A statue of Queen Elizabeth II and Prince Philip, Duke of Edinburgh was unveiled in the castle gardens in September 2024.